Grieving the Loss of a Relationship

 Be Compassionate

-You might not feel motivated to care for yourself right now.
-But that’s exactly why you should.
+You might not feel motivated to care for yourself right now; however, that’s exactly why you should.
 Simple things like getting enough sleep, staying physically active, and spending time outside are all forms of self-care that can help you feel better.

 To boost your mental health, consider things like journaling, mindfulness, or meditation.
 Just a few minutes every day of conscious self-care can go a long way.
 Make these practices a part of your daily routine.